rist-ro/rl-introduction-notes/sutton_rl.md

 ## Acknowledgements

+This work was supported by the European Regional Development Fund and the Romanian Government through the Competitiveness Operational Programme 2014–2020, project ID P_37_679, MySMIS code 103319, contract no. 157/16.12.2016.

+## Copyright

-This work was supported by the European Regional Development Fund and the Ro-manian Government through the Competitiveness Operational Programme 2014–2020, project ID P_37_679, MySMIS code 103319, contract no. 157/16.12.2016.
+ © Nichita Uțiu.
+Distributed under the terms of the Creative Commons Attribution License, http://creativecommons.org/licenses/by/4.0/.
+This work was supported by the European Regional Development Fund and the Romanian Government through the Competitiveness Operational Programme 2014–2020, project ID P_37_679, MySMIS code 103319, contract no. 157/16.12.2016.